cgarciae/treex/README.md

 # Treex

-_A Pytree-based Module system for Deep Learning in JAX_
+_A Pytree Module system for Deep Learning in JAX_

 * **Intuitive**: Modules are simple Python objects that respect Object-Oriented semantics and should make PyTorch users feel at home, with no need for separate dictionary structures or complex `apply` methods.
 * **Pytree-based**:  Modules are registered as JAX PyTrees, enabling their use with any JAX function.
 No need for specialized versions of `jit`, `grad`, `vmap`, etc.
 * **Expressive**: In Treex you use type annotations to define what the different parts of your module represent (submodules, parameters, batch statistics, etc), this leads to a very flexible and powerful state management solution.
 * **Flax-based Implementations**: Writing high-quality, battle-tested code for common layers is hard.
 For this reason Modules in `treex.nn` are wrappers over their Flax counterparts.
 We keep identical signatures, enabling Flax users to feel at home but still benefiting from the simpler Pytorch-like experience Treex brings.

+Treex is now implemented on top of [Treeo](https://github.com/cgarciae/treeo), Treex makes available all of Treeo's public API.

 [Documentation](https://cgarciae.github.io/treex) | [Guide](#guide)